 They emphasize the use of information resources, studio, laboratory, community, and field-based facilities in ways commensurate with the level of learning.

 The primary function of graduate courses is to broaden the perspective and deepen the knowledge students have of a particular discipline or professional field of study, or to provide students preparation in an advanced professional field that requires foundational knowledge and experience in a related discipline or field of study.
-They are used in master's and specialist programs, and may be used for special students or special post-baccalaureate certificate programs and studies.
+They are used in master's and specialist programs and may be used for special post-baccalaureate certificate programs and studies.

 Graduate courses are structured in a manner that allows for a variety of approaches to the subject matter, a wide range of source material, considerable student interaction, and a significant emphasis on independent study and/or research in the library, laboratory, studio, or community.
 They are designed to extend the knowledge and intellectual maturity of students beyond the baccalaureate level.
 They are intended for students who are capable of analyzing, exploring, questioning, evaluating, and synthesizing knowledge.
 Evaluation of student performance in graduate courses entails a variety of means and is commensurate with the level of complexity of these courses.